textpattern/textpattern.github.io/tags/tag-basics/short-tags-macros-shortcodes.md

 ## Form templates as custom tags (a.k.a. macros or shortcodes)

 There's one important exception to the rule above: the `<txp:output_form>` tag.
-From Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to build your own tags and use them as shortcodes.
+From Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to build your own tags and use them as macros/shortcodes.
 Yes, that's right: create custom tags to do whatever you want.

 To demonstrate this, let's choose a simple, common example: outputting an image in a figure with its caption.
 The kind of HTML structure you wish to create is: